ikn/gw2-tools/gw2-dpsreport/README.gw2-dpsreport.md

 # Wish list

-- proper option handling with help and version options
+- don't print an extra newline with no logs and `--clipboard'
-- option to copy the result to the clipboard, environment variable to choose the clipboard
 - use pipes, not temporary files (restart upload on decompress/compress error)
 - better error checking and logging with verbosity option
 - environment variable to change the day start/end time
 - environment variable to change the temp dir used for compression
-- environment variable to adjust small-file thresholds
+- environment variable to adjust non-custom small-file thresholds